2002 American League Division Series: Game 5

 The Twins struck first in the second off Mark Mulder on Denny Hocking's based loaded two-out single.
 Next inning, Cristian Guzman hit a lead off double, then scored on Matt LeCroy's one-out single.
 Ray Durham's home run in the bottom of the inning off Brad Radke made it 2–1 Twins, which stayed that way until the ninth, when Dustan Mohr drew a leadoff walk off Billy Koch, then a home run from A. J. Pierzynski made it 4–1 Twins.
 Two outs later, Corey Koskie' singled, moved to second on a walk, and scored on an RBI double from David Ortiz.
 Oakland cut the lead to 5–4 off Twin closer Eddie Guardado in the bottom of the inning on Mark Ellis's three-run home run to left.
 Randy Velarde singled with two outs to represent the tying run when Ray Durham fouled out to second to end the series.

 Minnesota's victory secured its place in the American League Championship Series.
-To date, this is the Twins most recent playoff series win.
+This was the Twins' most recent playoff series win until 2023.